vemonet/shapes-of-you/README.md

 This web service is composed of those 4 main parts, described more in details below:

 * A python script to retrieve SPARQL queries, SHACL & ShEx Shapes files with some metadata from GitHub repositories.
 The retrieved data is defined using [RDF](https://www.w3.org/RDF/).
-  * A [GitHub Actions workflow](https://github.com/vemonet/shapes-of-you/actions?query=workflow%3A%22Deploy+to+GitHub+Pages%22) runs everyday at 1:00 and 13:00 to execute the python script, and publish the RDF output to the triplestore
+  * A [GitHub Actions workflow](https://github.com/vemonet/shapes-of-you/actions?query=workflow%3A%22Deploy+to+GitHub+Pages%22) runs every week on saturday night to execute the python script, and publish the RDF output to the triplestore
 * A React web app written in TypeScript, which displays the files and metadata from the SPARQL endpoint with filters, and search
   * The website is automatically deployed by [GitHub Actions workflows](https://github.com/vemonet/shapes-of-you/actions?query=workflow%3A%22Deploy+to+GitHub+Pages%22) to [GitHub Pages](https://index.semanticscience.org) at each push to the `main` branch.
   * We use [expo](https://expo.io/) to build this [Progressive Web App](https://web.dev/progressive-web-apps/) (aka.
 PWA), it can be installed as a native app on any computer desktop (using Chrome is recommended), or smartphones.